 Price: From $390,000 Drive Away

-If you’re after an SUV that will turn heads wherever you go, get yourself behind the wheel of a Lamborghini Urus.
+If you’re after a beast of an SUV that will turn heads wherever you go, get yourself behind the wheel of a Lamborghini Urus.
 One of the first supercar-like SUVs to be launched, it’s unmistakably a Lamborghini, thanks to its sharp, aggressive lines, but we’re glad the brand has done well to not simply put something like the Huracán on stilts.
 While it’s based on the VW Group platform, which is also used by Audi, Bentley and VW, Lambo has made some tweaks to give you supercar power in a relatively practical body.
 Oh, and it comes with a supercar-like price tag too.

 It borrows Porsche’s 4.0-litre V8 twin-turbo engine, which Lamborghini has tuned, resulting in 478kW of power, taking it to 100km/h in under 4-seconds, putting it comfortably in supercar territory, despite weighing a great deal more.
 Lamborghini’s engineers have also done a stellar job when it comes to ride handling, as you can push the Urus to its limits, and it’ll give you stupid levels of grip, making it not only a, dare we say it, safe car to drive, but one that will keep a smile on your face the entire time.

 Inside is a standard Lamborghini affair, with a jet-fighter style centre console, lashings of leather and Audi’s incredible infotainment system.
 You really do get what you pay for.
-And, while you can seat four people inside, it has to be said it’s not as practical as other SUVs on this list, yet costs a staggering amount more.
+And, while you can seat four people inside, it has to be said it’s not as practical as others on this list, yet costs a staggering amount more.

 - Imposing, sporty and aggressive